 Cash Back

 Cash rewards are the easiest to understand.
-Although the cash rewards don’t always pay in cash.
-Instead, the cardholder may redeem the cash rewards as credit on his or her credit card.
+However, the cash rewards don’t always pay in cash.
+Instead, the cardholder may redeem the cash rewards as a credit on his or her credit card.
 These credits are payments on the account.
 It can be used toward the purchase.
 If the cardholder receives cash rewards in the form of money, the company usually sends a check or makes a deposit into the person’s bank account.
 If the cardholder chooses to redeem the cash by paying for gift cards through the company’s merchant partner, there’s a certain amount he or she must use.
 For instance, the cardholder may use $25 in cash credits to pay for a gift card or other item.

 The major advantage to owning a rewards credit card is the extra perks received.
 A person could receive a free trip after redeeming miles.
 Some credit card issuers are not credit card companies.
 They could be a mortgage lender or investment company.
 They may issues reward points that could be used to pay down the cardholder’s mortgage or add to an investment.